nullptre/single-sand/README.md

     {
         using (var reader = File.OpenText("hello_world.txt"))
         {
-            // This does not blocks the evnet loop var text = await reader.ReadToEndAsync();
+            // This does not block the evnet loop var text = await reader.ReadToEndAsync();

             Console.Write(text);
         }
     },
-    true /*this means that the event loop should stop after the inital action completes*/);
+    true /*this means that the event loop should stop after inital action completes*/);
 ```

 Another example, demonstrates parallel access to shared resources